tgroshon/tommygroshong.com/content/posts/engineering-perspective-on-good-software.md

 Most applications aren't solving important or unique enough problems to get away with all that much.
-This is especially true in consumer software; less true in business software, but the gap between business and consumer is closing each year.
-In this way, competition is doing exactly what it is advertised to do: competition is driving down customer tolerance for poor quality and the length of time they are willing to tolerate it.
+This is especially true in consumer software; less true in business software, but the gap between business and consumer software is closing each year.
+In this way, competition is doing exactly what a market enthusiast would
+expect: competition is driving down customer tolerance for poor quality and the length of time they are willing to tolerate it.

 ### Quality and it's nuances